dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* TCStat

    FCST_PCP_COMBINE_EXTRA_NAMES
      Specify a list of any additional fields to add to the command.
-The number of items in this list should match :term:`FCST_PCP_COMBINE_EXTRA_LEVELS`.
+The items in this list correspond to the list set by :term:`FCST_PCP_COMBINE_EXTRA_LEVELS`.
 A corresponding variable exists for observation data called :term:`OBS_PCP_COMBINE_EXTRA_NAMES`.
 Example:

      | FCST_PCP_COMBINE_EXTRA_NAMES = TMP, HGT
      | FCST_PCP_COMBINE_EXTRA_LEVELS = "(*,*)", "(*,*)"